Your Reliable Rigid PCB Manufacturer in China

 - It is made of copper trances and paths that help connect various board components.
 The base material of rigid PCB is built with rigid substances to provide extra rigidity.

 - It provides high reliability.
-A well-designed and tested Rigid PCB can be operated for many years.
+A well-designed and tested Rigid board can be operated for many years.

 Rigid PCB Properties